Incorporate Energy Consumption in the delivery of municipal services

 Leads: Mona Iyer (CEPT) and Kathryn Janda (UCL)

 This WP focuses on the activities of stakeholder organisations and institutions with a primary focus on Urban Local Bodies (ULBs).
-Work will be carried out with support from municipalities, code officials, real estate developers, and architect/planners.
-It is the main conduit for working with cities to gather their existing data (for use in WP1) and to secure sites to capture new higher resolution data (WP3.2 and 3.3).
+This work package iscarried out with support from the municipalities, code officials, real estate developers and Urban planners.
+It is the main conduit for working with cities to gather their existing data (for use in WP1) and to secure sites to capture new higher resolution data.
 Partners include Ahmedabad Municipal Corporation, Urban Management Centre, RESPONCITIES, Schneider Electric India, and Pilio Group.

 ||Testing & demonstration: Using first EWIS and then the iNUMBER tools, intervention opportunities (both technical and behavioral) will be sought, to predict the impacts of the interventions and to measure outcomes from steps taken.
 The predicted and actual successes will be demonstrated to additional ULB groups to encourage uptake and learning.
 Finally, the potential for tools and procedures will be examined, extended and included in the State and National formats of city performance assessments in future.|